gikiru/myBAN6420/BAN 6420 Final Project/README.txt

 For deployment on Render
 •	The project has the following files: requirements.txt for dependencies and Procfile for Gunicorn
+•	Link to deployed app on render: https://myban6420.onrender.com/

 Development tools used:
 •	Flask, Gunicorn as backend